More than 1100 movies of pure 80's horror.

-I found renaissance man Chester Novell Turner the most enjoyable when it came to his music for Black Devil Doll from Hell.
+I found renaissance man Chester Novell Turner's film most enjoyable when it came to his music for Black Devil Doll from Hell.
 Like, as in, I'm pretty sure I kept watching it because I didn't want to stop listening to the music?

 Chester Novell Turner: Art Brut provocateur.
 A correspondence course filmmaker with a penchant for confrontational low-fi aesthetics, Turner pitches Black Devil Doll From Hell somewhere between gonzo-sleazoid horror farce and absurdist psychosexual parable.
 It's a balls-out assault on good taste, a ribald Tale of Temptation where one woman's repressed primal desires (personified and/or unleashed by the rapacious devil doll, of course) rise to the surface and expose the inefficacy of Christian dogma.
 I'd draw comparisons to The Book of Genesis, if the "Good Book" ever featured a Rastafarian sex puppet luring the pious Christian flock down a self-destructive path of carnal desire (all while out-Kruegering Freddy Krueger with its gratuitous use of the word "bitch").